 Dancing Dog Blog was built to get important information about animals to the public.
-Safety, health and animal welfare were the three pillars of this blog, later adding the human-animal bond component from an implied to an explicitly expressed part of the discussion.
+Safety, health, animal welfare and the human-animal bond are the four pillars of this blog.

 When it comes to pet news, Dancing Dog Blog wraps it around the important background information the general public likely never heard.
 Context changes conclusions.
 News is put in a context that helps pet lovers understand the bigger picture.